microcosem/microcosem.github.io/_posts/2019-12-19-a-quick-and-easy-guide-to-using-caddy-as-a-load-balancer-on-google-cloud-platform.md

 A couple of things are somewhat interesting about this Caddyfile.
 For starters, you ought to notice that the domain name for the website, `mydomain.site`, is _not_ prepended with the `http` scheme.
 As we were told by Caddy, the scheme for our domain name must _not_ be explicitly `http` if we want to get automatic TLS.
 So, check.

-Perhaps the more interesting thing, though, and the detail possibly more relevant to our specific situation, is the domain to which we are proxying. `my-application-container-hostname` is actually going to be the hostname from within the VPC, which the container is automatically assigned based on the labels your Kubernetes manifest.
+Perhaps the more interesting thing, though, and the detail possibly more relevant to our specific situation, is the domain to which we are proxying. `myapp-web` is actually going to be the hostname from within the VPC, which the container is automatically assigned based on the labels of your Kubernetes manifest.
 Here, we explicitly define that the port for the service _to which_ we will be _proxying_ is `80`.
 Meanwhile, we've of course left off the port for our main host at the top.

 Following our `proxy` line, we've got a `transparent` preset, which is actually just shorthand for [the more familiar proxy pass headers](https://caddyserver.com/v1/docs/proxy), as well as a `websocket` preset, which means we're telling Caddy to proxy forward WebSocket connections from our proxy.

 Then we have some pretty clear lines telling us what's going to happen to our error and access logs (they'll be sent to standard out).

 And that's really all there is to it!
-I think that's the magic of Caddy: it's simplicity.
+I think that's the magic of Caddy: its simplicity.
 The double-edged sword factor comes in only with the fact that Caddy is magicking away a lot of things, and you should probably know what those things are actually collapsing to (eg. the `transparent` preset).
 But if you're already comfortable with Web servers, then this is really a nice way of creating a simple, straightforward, and lightweight server.

 In just a moment, we'll look at passing in our options for using the Let's Encrypt staging environment and running our process.
 (If you're wondering about Caddy's ability to use DNS challenges rather than HTTP challenges, you can read more about that [here](https://github.com/caddyserver/dnsproviders).)